 On the other hand, the final kiss is a knockout.
 Backlit in front of bright water, Gardner and Peck’s faces glint and sparkle in a huge close-up.
 The filtered backlight ‘dissolves’ their silhouettes, working as a visual correlative to the lethal radioactivity eating into their bodies. ↓

-The final scene on a windy knoll over the ocean is a perfect expression of doomed isolation: the camera finds Moira Davidson standing by her Austin-Healey, watching the Sawfish sail away.
+The final scene on a windy knoll over the ocean is an icon of doomed isolation: the camera finds Moira Davidson standing by her Austin-Healey, watching the Sawfish sail away.
 Kramer was lucky not to have to use miniatures, as the U.S. military refused to cooperate with the production.
 Kramer’s request for assistance was answered with a letter that outlined necessary changes — the world can’t be destroyed and Communists should be blamed.
 Luckily the Australian politicians stepped in with a submarine and an aircraft carrier.

 Critics did have a point when complaining about the glamorous, un-messy demises dished out to the all-star cast: nobody dies puking up their insides.
 But no American audience was going to put up with an utterly miserable realistic finish.
 Peter & Mary’s baby remains almost entirely off-screen, because showing it in close-up would be devastating.
 Ava Gardner gets to be statuesque watching a ship go out to sea.
-If Moira and Dwight had rejected the government pills, they could have ended up like the awful romantic couple in H.G.
+Had Moira and Dwight rejected the government pills, they could have ended up like the awful romantic couple in H.G.
 Clouzot’s Manon.

 Incidentally, if a ‘sweet dreams’ sleepy-time Kill Pill as depicted in On the Beach really does exist, why was there ever a controversy and debate over the mode for lethal injection executions?

 In the end we’re left with many haunting and poetic images.
 The desolate oil refinery resonates with the imagery of science fiction movies like Quatermass 2.
-A lone man is dwarfed by the huge chemical installation that expresses his vulnerability to a frightening technological future.
+A lone man is dwarfed by the huge chemical installation, expressing his vulnerability to a frightening technological future.
 America has been converted into a sterile land suited only for creatures that can live in highly radioactive conditions.
 The fatalistic phrase, “When the time comes” keeps cropping up, looking forward to the perverse survival scheme of Joseph Losey’s These Are the Damned.

 The authority figure in Losey’s film flatly asserts that nuclear war is inevitable, a public position professed by more than a few notables, like former Prime Minister Winston Churchill.
 Eisenhower and the Pentagon decided that the show was just more anti-nuclear testing ‘propaganda,’ and not helpful to America’s effort to counter the Soviet threat.
 But On the Beach is an honest warning against nuclear proliferation, that made a significant impact on the Cold War.